 Health care is the fastest growing area of federal spending, with the country spending over $2.5 trillion annually.
 Coupled with the fact that over 40 million Americans lack insurance, meaningful health care reform was long overdue.

-People across western Wisconsin have shared with me for years their concerns with our current health care system.
+People across western and central Wisconsin have shared with me for years their concerns with our current health care system.
 Our economy continues to suffer as Wisconsin families fall further into debt due to rising health care costs.
 Comprehensive health care reform could not wait and I was glad to help shape and support the Affordable Care Act of 2010.
 As a member of the Ways and Means Subcommittee on Health, I was intimately involved in the health care reform debate.
 Now, as the law continues to be implemented, I will fight efforts to repeal the law.
 We cannot afford to put insurance companies back in charge of health care decisions.

 I am also committed to protecting and preserving Medicare for our seniors and will fight Republican efforts to end Medicare as we know it.